Fleuve

-The Fleuve is a breed of horse from Senegal, in West Africa.
+The Fleuve is a Senegalese breed of riding horse.
 Its name is the French word for "big river"; it is named for the Senegal River (Fleuve Sénégal).
 It is one of four Senegalese horse breeds, the others being the Foutanké, the M'Bayar and the M'Par.

 History

 The origins of the horse in Senegal are not documented.
 The Fleuve derives from Sahel-type horses from the Hodh and Kayes regions of modern-day Mauretania and Mali, to the north of Senegal.
 Those in turn are descended from Barb horses from the Maghreb countries further to the north.
 The Fleuve has been described as a "degenerate Barb".